When your tile is complicated and expensive…

-Remember that these particular clients chose some really fancy handmade fireclay tile that featured a somewhat translucent ceramic coating and a really cool cracked glaze effect.
-These tiles were also somewhat irregularly sized and shaped, which is a “feature” of pretty much all handmade tile.
+Remember that these clients chose some really fancy handmade fireclay tile that featured a translucent ceramic coating and a really cool cracked glaze effect.
+These tiles were also irregularly sized and shaped, which is a “feature” of all handmade tile.

-This post explains the basic steps for successfully planning a perfect layout for any tile backsplash project, even a challenging one like this.
+This post explains the basic steps for successfully planning a perfect layout for any tile backsplash project, particularly a challenging one like this.

-The clients’ kitchen space was pretty Scandinavian 1970s, with cleanly straightforward modernist cabinets and an off-white quartz countertop with flecks of grey to light brown mineral inclusions.
-The sink, fixtures, and appliances were all stainless steel, and the layout was simple galley-style with a cook-top stove on the large open island side of the galley.
+The clients’ kitchen space was pretty Scandinavian 1970s with straightforward modernist cabinets and an off-white quartz countertop.
+The sink, fixtures, and appliances were all stainless steel, and the layout was simple galley-style.
+There was no origional backsplash to remove.
+The previous homeowners had left just plain drywall between the countertop and wall cabinets.

 The Design Goal

-The overall goal was to create “regular irregularity,” balancing Scandinavian rectilinear-ity with some 1970s Austin individuality.
+The overall goal was to create “regular irregularity,” balancing Scandinavian rectilinear-ity with some 1970s vintage Austin individuality.

-And finally, every tile was engineered to have a randomly cracked clear top glaze that contrasted really nicely with the very rectilinear lines of the overall subway-style layout.
+And finally, every tile had a randomly cracked clear top glaze that contrasted really nicely with the very rectilinear lines of the overall subway-style layout.
 Each tile was truly a little bit unique, and changed character depending on which angle you looked from.

 It’s not actually possible to make a truly random subway offset pattern using same-size rectangular tile.
 But this pattern comes real close, since it takes four full rows to repeat.
 Plus it has a sneakily Texan-appropriate rhythm for 8-in wide tile: TWO inches left, FOUR inches right, TWO inches right, FOUR inches left, and REPEAT!